 Pursuant to IAS 20 Accounting for Government Grants and Disclosure of Government Assistance, the benefit of a government loan at below market rate is treated as a government grant and measured in accordance with IFRS 9, Financial Instruments.
 The benefit of below market rate shall be measured as the difference between the initial carrying value of the loan (being the present value of a similar loan at market rates) and the proceeds received.
 The Company has estimated the initial carrying value of the CEBA loan at \$26,663 using a discount rate of 18% which was the estimated rate for a similar loan without the interest - free component.
 The difference of \$13,378 will be accreted to the loan liability over the term of the CEBA Loan and offset to other income on the statement of loss and comprehensive loss.

-During the period ended March 31, 2021, total interest expense recognized for the CEBA loan amounted to \$1,214 (March 31, 2020 - \$Nil).
+During the period ended March 31, 2022, total accretion expense recognized for the CEBA loan amounted to \$1,542 (December 31, 2021 - \$5,528).
+In addition, the Company recognized \$1,409 (2021: \$nil) in Government Grant Income.